 Tam Kwok-kan, Wimal Dissanayake, and Terry Siu-han Yip, eds.
 Sights of Contestation: Localism, Globalism and Cultural Production in Asia and the Pacific.
 Hong Kong: Chinese University Press, 2002.
 Rolando B. Tolentino, “Subcontracting Imagination and Imageries of Bodies and Nations: The Philippines in Contemporary Transnational Asia Pacific Cinemas.”

 ———, ed.
 Philippine Film.
 Vol. 8 (of 10 vols.) of CCP [Cultural Center of the Philippines] Encyclopedia of Philippine Art.
+1st edition.
 Manila: Sentrong Pangkultura ng Pilipinas, 1994.
 2nd edition’s equivalent volume is titled Film.

 ———, ed.
 Tuklas Sining [Art Discovery]: Essays on the Philippine Arts.
 Manila: Sentrong Pangkultura ng Pilipinas, 1991.